oribotic/oribokit/README.md

 Firmware for the oribokit - robotic origami kit available at https://oribokit.com or https://matthewgardiner.com/oribokit

 We currently only support Arduino IDE for programming oribokit.
-Arduino is great!
+Arduino is so 90's it's like the Nirvana of microcontrolling!

 # SETUP INSTRUCTIONS for Arduino IDE
-The following works perfectly on MacOS, there's some extra steps for Windows that I'm still working out.

 Arduino IDE is software that works on MacOS, Windows and Linux that lets you write, compile and upload new programs to a microcontroller such as the one built into your oribokit controller board.
 Follow these steps to get the oribokit board definitions installed on your system.

+## macos
+The below instructions works perfectly on MacOS.

+## windows
+If you are using windows you need to follow the instructions here: https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki/Maple-drivers using the windows drivers downloadable here: https://github.com/rogerclarkmelbourne/Arduino_STM32/tree/master/drivers/win

+## linux
+I've not yet investigated how to use the STMduino bootloader under Linux yet, please get in touch if you need this support and we can find a solution together.

 1. download Arduino IDE from https://www.arduino.cc/en/Main/Software